Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Data/UpdateGeometries/readme.md

 ## How it works

-To get a Feature from a ServiceFeatureTable and change it's geometry:

-1. Create a service feature table from a URL.
+1. Create a `ServiceFeatureTable` object from a URL.
-2. Create a feature layer from the service feature table.
+2. Create a `FeatureLayer` object from the `ServiceFeatureTable`.
-3. Select a feature from the feature layer, `FeatureLayer.SelectFeatures`.
+3. Select a feature from the feature layer, using `FeatureLayer.SelectFeatures`.
 4. Load the selected feature.
 5. Change the selected feature's location using `Feature.Geometry = geometry`.
-6. After the change, update the table on the server using `ServiceFeatureTable.ApplyEditsAsync()`.
+6. After the change, update the table on the server using `ApplyEditsAsync`.

 ## Relevant API

-* Map
 * Feature
 * FeatureLayer
-* MapView
 * ServiceFeatureTable

 ## Tags

-Service, editing, updating, moving, ServiceFeatureTable, FeatureLayer
+editing, feature layer, feature table, moving, service, updating